Answers to Frequently Asked Questions for ACO students

 How do I make my thesis "publicly available", as required by the ACO program?

 Send a pdf file to the ACO Director, along with an ASCII file containing information about your defense, formatted in the same way as the recent dissertation announcements posted on the ACO web pages.
-Place a physical copy of your thesis in each of the School of Mathematics lounge (Skiles 236), the ARC lounge (Klaus 2222) and the ISyE lounge.
+Place a physical copy of your thesis in each of the School of Mathematics lounge (Skiles 236), the ARC lounge (Klaus 2222) and the ISyE PhD students' lounge.
 When initially providing this information you do not need to have the exact time and location for the defense.
 If you don't, then please provide the information as soon as it becomes available.

 What do I need to do after my defense?